felipevgomes10/felipevgomes10/README.md

 Some projects of my own can be seen here.
 You can see a few of them in my repos, already.

 ### 🌱 I’m currently learning:
-ReactJS and NodeJS (I'm planning on being a ful-stack developer) are the programming languages I'm currently wornking on.
+ReactJS and NodeJS (I'm planning on being a full-stack developer) are the programming languages I'm currently working on.
 In the near future I wanna learn React Native as well, so I can develop for mobile devices.

 ### 📫 You can reach me on:
 <img src="img/twitter.png" height="20px" width="20px"> https://twitter.com/felipevgomes10 <br>